apache/arrow/docs/source/cpp/dataset.rst

 In addition to searching a base directory, we can list file paths manually.

 Creating a :class:`arrow::dataset::Dataset` does not begin reading the data itself.
-If needed, it only crawls the directory to find all the files (:func:`arrow::dataset::FileSystemDataset::files`):
+It only crawls the directory to find all the files (if needed), which can be retrieved with :func:`arrow::dataset::FileSystemDataset::files`:

 .. code-block:: cpp